 76) What is reversing journal entries?

-Reversing journal entries are entries made at the beginning of an accounting period to cancel out the adjusting journal entries made at the end of the previous accounting period.
+Reversing journal entries are entries made at the beginning of an accounting period to cancel out the adjusting journal entries.
+These entries are made at the end of the previous accounting period.

 77) Where do generally accruals appear on the balance sheet?